Ctrl Plane

 MongoDB Store

-The MongoDB store uses the MongoDB Go Driver v2 to persist data in MongoDB.
+The MongoDB store (store/mongo) uses the Grove ORM with mongodriver to persist data in MongoDB.
 It is the recommended store for teams that prefer document databases or need horizontal scalability.

 When to use